 - 4 tbsp caster sugar

-- 6 tbsp buttermilk can be substituted with half milk and half yoghurt
+- 150 ml buttermilk – plus a little extra when mixing can be substituted with half milk and half yoghurt

 - milk or egg wash